 History of IECE

 After its founding in 1999 by Dr. Pat McInturff and Dr. Jeanne King, the rapid development the Inland Empire Center for Entrepreneurship (IECE) can be traced back to Dr. Mike Stull.
-Since his arrival to the Jack H. Brown College of Business & Public Administration in 2002, the academic program has expanded from less than 15 students to nearly 300.
-Thanks to his efforts, IECE has raised over $28 million in grants, gifts and sponsorships.
-The Center has also garnered several significant awards and recognition, including recognition from AACSB International in 2017 AACSB as one of the Top 35 Global programs for fostering entrepreneurship and innovation.
-Following the mantra to “think like an owner,” a key focus has been placed on establishing relationships between students and local entrepreneurs.
-Dr. Stull continues to serve the campus and community as the Director of IECE and the Academic Director of the CSUSB Entrepreneurship Program.
+Since his arrival to the Jack H. Brown College of Business & Public Administration in 2002, the academic program has expanded from less than 15 students to nearly 400.
+The growth in students and campus programs led Dr. Stull and the IECE to create the School of Entrepreneurship at CSUSB, the first and only school of its kind in California.
+Under his leadership, IECE has raised more than $53 million in grants, gifts and sponsorships and achieved over $600 million in economic impact in the community.

-IECE supports the efforts of students, aspiring entrepreneurs, and small business owners, in the Inland Empire by delivering a wide range of programs, services.
+IECE supports the efforts of students, aspiring entrepreneurs, and small business owners, in the Inland Empire by delivering a wide range of programs and services.
 It founded the distinguished Spirit of the Entrepreneur Awards.
 In 2005, the first Garner Holt Student Fast Pitch Competition provided CSUSB students with the opportunity to pitch their business ideas for a cash prize, becoming a highly anticipated annual event.

-On campus, IECE continues to coordinate academic programs that lead to business degrees in Entrepreneurship for undergraduate and graduate students as well as delivering experiential learning and student support programs such as the Garner Holt Fast Pitch Competition, Lunch with an Entrepreneur events, CSUSB Innovation Challenge, Catalyst Student Venture Fund and the Spirit of the Entrepreneur Scholarship.
+On campus, IECE continues to coordinate academic programs that lead to business degrees in entrepreneurship for undergraduate and graduate students as well as delivering experiential learning and student support programs such as the Garner Holt Fast Pitch Competition, Lunch with an Entrepreneur events, CSUSB Innovation Challenge, Catalyst Student Venture Fund and the Spirit of the Entrepreneur scholarship.
 In addition, IECE has delivered innovative specialty education programs, such as the Integrated Technology Transfer Network (ITTN), which trained minority science students from across the nation to become technology innovators and entrepreneurial leaders of the future and helped IECE win the Excellence in Entrepreneurship Education Award from the United States Association for Small Business and Entrepreneurship (USASBE) in 2010.

 - Inland Empire Small Business Development Center (IESBDC)

-- Women’s Business Center (WBC)
+- Women’s Business Centers (WBC)

 - Spirit of the Entrepreneur Awards Program